Sixeight/cctop/README.md

 # cctop

-Monitor your Claude AI token usage in real-time with an htop-inspired terminal interface.
+Monitor your Claude Code token usage in real-time with an htop-inspired terminal interface.

 ```
 cctop - 15:04:05  cost: $12.45  burn rate: 156.30 tokens/min